Mech-Elites: Illuminating the Mechanic Space of GVGAI: Background

 \section{Background}

 Search-based PCG is a technique that uses search methods to find game content~\cite{togelius2011search}.
-Evolutionary algorithms is a class of stochastic optimization methods popularly used for PCG.
+Evolutionary algorithms are a class of stochastic optimization methods popularly used for PCG.
 Such algorithms programmatically apply concepts from Darwinistic evolutionary theory, such as mutation, population, and trans-generational genetic heritage, to find optimized solutions.
-FI2Pop is one such algorithm that uses a dual-population technique~\cite{kimbrough2008feasible}.
-One of these, the ``feasible'' population, attempts to improve the overall quality of solutions, or ``chromosomes,'' contained within.
-These chromosomes can occasionally break constraints while improving and are consequently placed into the ``infeasible'' population.
-The fitness function of the infeasible population drives chromosomes toward parameters that bring them back within the constraints of the ``feasible'' population.
+The Feasible Infeasible 2-Population (FI2Pop) genetic algorithm is one such algorithm that uses a dual-population technique~\cite{kimbrough2008feasible}.
+The ``feasible'' population attempts to improve the overall quality of solutions, or ``chromosomes,'' contained within.
+The other population - the ``infeasible'' population - attempts to satisfy a group of constraints that will move the ``chromosomes'' containted within to the ``feasible'' population.
+During evolution, ``chromosomes'' move between both populations whenever they satisfy or break these constraints.

 Quality diversity (QD) algorithms are a class of methods that fall under the evolutionary umbrella.
-QD allows for a simulateous focus on quality of results as well as diversity using explicit metrics for these, separating it from traditional multi-objective optimization strategies, and making it a great candidate for PCG~\cite{gravina2019procedural}.
-The Map-Elites (ME) algorithm~\cite{mouret2015illuminating} is one such QD algorithm that maintains a map of $n$-dimensions in place of a population.
-The elites are sampled to recreate a competing younger generation, which try to replace their parents.
-Dimensions usually correspond to a unique behavioral characteristic or trait, such level size, the number of enemies present.
+QD allows for a simultaneous focus on the quality of results in addition to maintaining diversity using explicit; separating it from traditional multi-objective optimization strategies, and making it a great candidate for PCG~\cite{gravina2019procedural}.
+The MAP-Elites (ME) algorithm~\cite{mouret2015illuminating} is one such QD algorithm that maintains a map of $n$-dimensions in place of a population.
+The elites are sampled to recreate a competing younger generation, which try to replace the older generation.
+These dimensions correspond to unique behavioral characteristics or traits that can help differentiate between different individuals.
+Example characteristics can include the number of enemies in a level, the solution length of a puzzle, etc. PlayMapper~\cite{warriar2019playmapper} used MAP-Elites algorithm for the Mario AI Framework~\cite{togelius20102009}.
+The system illuminates the level space based on player specific features and level specific features.
+Overall, the system showed how search-based PCG technique can be more effectively used by game designers.